Howo0625/howo0625.github.io/index.md

-# Kao Wei-Pang – AI Research Portfolio
+# Kao Wei-Pang – AI Research
 This page summarizes my research and projects in financial AI, machine learning systems, and applied AI engineering.
 Each project links to a detailed research log written in Notion.